fnalways/Olares/docs/manual/olares/market.md

 * **Creativity**: Apps for creating and publishing digital content, from AI-generated art and 3D models to blogs and design projects.
 * **Productivity**: Apps for team collaboration, project management, data organization, and building custom AI-powered agents.
 * **Lifestyle**: Self-hosted applications for managing your smart home, personal photo libraries, and AI identity.
-* **Fun**: Selfhosted applications for entertainment and fun such as gaming, video streaming, and connecting with people.
+* **Fun**: Self-hosted applications for entertainment and fun such as gaming, video streaming, and connecting with people.
 * **Utilities**: Tools for system management, file sharing, data backup, and running local AI models.
 * **Developer Tools** Toolchain for the software development lifecycle, including code hosting, CI/CD, observability, and database management.